syntasso/kratix-docs/docs/workshop/part-ii/04-schedule-promise.md

 ### Build and test the image

-Since the pipeline script has changed you need to rebuild and load the docker image.
+Since the script has changed you need to rebuild and load the docker image.
 Run:

 ```bash